Pimiento-Research-Group/causal_shark_extinctions/README.md

 - [X] Repeat analysis with Cenozoic subset at higher resolution
 - [X] Repeat analysis with Superorders
 - [X] Omit the last temporal stage
-- [ ] Add productivity comparison (computational burdensome)
+- [X] Calculate log-odds for temperature per bin by using a mixed effect model
-- [ ] Calculate log-odds for temperature per bin by using a mixed effect model
+- [ ] Clean-up and streamline according to temperature analysis